About Me

 My Professional Background

 I began working with clients in 2012. while receiving intensive training from a former affiliate of the John Bradshaw Center.
-There I gained in-depth knowledge of recovery from intergenerational trauma & shame.
-I received extensive training on healing the inner-child.
+There I gained in-depth knowledge of recovery from intergenerational trauma, shame, and codependency.
+These are things related to what we now call CPTSD.
+They also underly most of what we see as anxiety and depressive conditions.
 This was a unique training in both its intensity and focus.
 Subsequent to that I worked with the impact of trauma in different settings; with folks exiting incarceration, with children many of whom were in foster care, families, and individuals.
-I have been through many other significant trainings and consider myself an integrative relational therapist.

 My Story & Interests